 There is two more game modes, versus and survival.
 In versus, you receive a task and compete with another player to complete it first for a reward.
 Survival puts you together with three more players and you need to survive as long as you can, you get rewards based on the level you reach.
 If you want to play them, don’t fight The Skeleton King, because you’re going to go in without items and abilities that can be useful.

-All-in-all, the game is not well balanced and it is repetitive, but I honestly did enjoy playing it.
+All-in-all, the game is not well balanced and it is repetitive, but it's okay.
 It’s a very casual experience and if you don’t actually expect much from it, you’ll be fine.
 It could have been better, but at the end of the day, it’s a mobile port and that’s all.
 If you want a cheap game you can tab out of at any point and tab back in to play for 15-20 minutes when you’re bored or you’re waiting for something, it’s a good choice for that.
 If you want a really in-depth game, with a story and perfect balance and loot, you should skip this one.

 You can pick it up on Steam.